3D printed houses? Food? How about a human ear?

 3D printing is a technique that adds layers of material to build an item that was designed using CAD software.
 Since this technique adds material, it is also called additive manufacturing.

-(Check out our Guide to Successful 3D Printing.)
+TECH TIP: Your Guide to Successful 3D Printing.

 3D Printing as an Industrial-Level Solution

-Germany and Sweden have also invested money and created programs to spur the adoption of additive manufacturing and 3D printing.
+For example, Germany and Sweden have invested money and created programs to spur the adoption of additive manufacturing and 3D printing.

 The AM Forward briefing from the White House